jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Image/Description-Image.md

-# Image Use Instructions
+## Image

-## Function Description
+### Function Description

-Image is the running environment template of Distributed Cloud Physical Server.
-There is only the "standard image" mode at the moment.
+Image is a template of instance running environment, including an operating system and pre-installed software and related configurations.
+The "Standard Image" mode is supported.

-### Standard Image
+#### Standard Image
-Currently the standard image of Distributed Cloud Physical Server supports:
+The supported standard images currently include:

 |Operating System|Kernel Version|
 |:--:|:--|